 Chris Gekker is currently Associate Professor of trumpet at the School of Music at the University of Maryland, having previously served on the faculties of The Juilliard School, the Manhattan School of Music and Columbia University.
 He was a member of the American Brass Quintet for eighteen years, as well as principal trumpet for the Orchestra of St. Luke's.
 His Articulation Studies (now in its third printing) and 44 Duos are available from Colin Publications.

 Robert Biddlecome replaced Gilbert Cohen (founding bass trombonist) and shortly afterwards was offered the bass trombone position with the NY City Ballet Orchestra.
-With the fourth longest tenure in the history of the group, he may be heard on more than thirty recordings with the ABQ, and it was during his time that the ABQ began its ongoing commissioning program, made its first recordings, made its first international tours, started the Aspen and Juilliard residencies and became recognized as the premier brass ensemble that it remains today.
+As a member for 28 years, he may be heard on more than thirty recordings with ABQ, and it was during his time that the quintet began its ongoing commissioning program, made its first recordings, made its first international tours, started the Aspen and Juilliard residencies and became recognized as the premier brass ensemble that it remains today.

 Ronald Borror, trombone (1977-1983)

-Recently retired as Professor of Trombone at Hartt School, Ron Borror is also former associate principal trombone of the New York City Ballet Orchestra, former member of the New York Cornet and Sackbut Ensemble, Parnassus, and the American Composers Orchestra.
+Retired as Professor of Trombone at the Hartt School after a more than 3 decade tenure, Ron Borror is also former associate principal trombone of the New York City Ballet Orchestra, former member of the New York Cornet and Sackbut Ensemble, Parnassus, and the American Composers Orchestra.
 His solo recording of music by American composers received high critical acclaim and his album of early 17th century repertoire on the baroque trombone was designated Recording-of-the-Month by Alter Musik Aktuell.

 John Aley, trumpet (1978-1981)